digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :start-after: -- FOLLOW_BEGIN
   :end-before: -- FOLLOW_END

-Daml contracts are *immutable* (can not be changed in place), so the only way to "update" one is to archive it and create a new instance.
+Daml contracts are *immutable* (can not be changed in place), so the only way to update one is to archive it and create a new instance.
 That is what the ``Follow`` choice does: after checking some preconditions, it archives the current user contract and creates a new one with the new user to follow added to the list.
 Here is a quick explanation of the code:

     - The choice starts with the ``nonconsuming choice`` keyword followed by the choice name ``Follow``.